 Lastly, you’re not allowed to step on the scale, take any body measurements or count any calories during the 30 days.
 Because, as you’ll notice, this diet isn’t about losing weight (though I promise you will).
 It’s about learning to listen to your body and see weight change without stepping on the scale and other non-scale victories (i.e. clearing up acne, getting thyroid disorders under control, learning that it’s the sugar you are putting in your coffee every morning causing your midday crash).

 Nothing too exciting here.
 I know a lot of people get burned out on eggs, but I am not one of them.
-Our daily breakfast is three over-easy eggs (fried in avocado oil) with Primal Palate Meat & Potato Seasoning, avocado, tomato and blueberries.
-Some days we’ll throw in some chicken sausage, too.
+My daily breakfast is three over-easy eggs (fried in avocado oil) with Primal Palate Meat & Potato Seasoning, avocado, tomato and blueberries.
+Some days i’ll throw in some chicken sausage, too.

-Most of our lunches during the week end up being leftovers from the night before.
-Sometimes, though, there aren’t enough leftovers to fill us up so I like to make sure we have backups.
+Most of my lunches during the week end up being leftovers from the night before.
+Sometimes, though, there aren’t enough leftovers to fill me up so I like to make sure I have backups.
 On Sundays, I like to make a big batch of some sort of soup or chili for dinner–that way, we have something to supplement other leftovers during lunch the next couple days.